Tag: family history

 Reading her journal from 1996, not long after my grandfather Lawrence’s passing, she writes, “I have saved these articles and I will put them in this book and hope someone will read them one day.”
 As I read this journal, she discusses driverless cars, writing, “Cars will drive themselves, you’ll simply select your destination (edited later as pen color is different, always the perfectionist) and relax until you get there.
 This must have interested my grandmother, as she never had a driver’s license or drove a car.
 What freedom that would have offered her.

 My daughter and I rode in a driverless car after the P!nk concert.
 We had no luck with Uber or Lyft.
 Hours after the concert, men were walking around with “Uber” signs and cars, which looked like a kidnapping waiting to happen.
 It was a pleasant ride with Waymo, and the best option to get home at 2 AM.
-We enjoyed a cup of nighttime tea and went to bed.
+We enjoyed a cup of nighttimete and went to bed.

 Ruth’s Story

-Grandma Ruth (maternal was born August 17, 1916, in Almo, Idaho, to Ernest Dennis Jones and her mother, Lucy Jane Bronson.
+Grandma Ruth (maternal grandmother) was born August 17, 1916, in Almo, Idaho, to Ernest Dennis Jones and her mother, Lucy Jane Bronson.
 She married George Lawrence Wake on April 7, 1934, in Burley, Idaho.
 They moved to Portland, Oregon, during World War II.
 Lawrence was a welder in the shipyards.

 As a child traveling through the Pacific Northwest, I looked out the window and told my dad, “I’m going to move to the town with the green bridge.”
 At 23, I made that move to Portland, Oregon, unknowingly following a promise my younger self had made, or knowing my grandmother once lived here.